Our Call to Action

 Build a women’s leadership development and mentorship network of students, faculty, and alumni to empower femme-identifying leaders to succeed on campus and in their careers.

-Pilot program with other campus entities to research and advocate for stronger reproductive healthcare resources for students and more free menstrual products on campus.
+Co-program with other campus entities to research and advocate for stronger reproductive healthcare resources for students and more free menstrual products on campus.

 + your home, your rights

 Lead an informational campaign and facilitate workshops to ensure students know their rights as tenants.